 Go back to STEP 1 or you will deal with karma 🙂.

 Please wait approximately 5 minutes for the installation to be completed or you will get a blank page if you try to connect too soon.
 The installation process can take up to a few seconds/minutes.
 It will depend on your Internet speed connection.
-Now open your browser and type in http://Synology-ip-address:3434 Click Sign in at the top right.
+Now open your browser and type in http://Synology-ip-address:3434 Click Sign in at the top right of the page.
 Follow the instructions in the image below.

 Type in the default Username and Password, then click Login.

 You will be prompted to change the current admin password with your own password.
 Follow the instructions in the image below.

-After you click Apply on STEP 10 you will be prompted to change your account information.
-Click Save.
+After you click Apply on STEP 12 you will be prompted to change your account information.
+Change it, then click Save.
 Follow the instructions in the image below.

 Note: If you want to run the Redmine container over HTTPS, check out my guide on How to Run Docker Containers Over HTTPS.

 Note: Can I run Docker on my Synology NAS?
 See the supported models.

 Note: Find out how to update the Redmine container with the latest image.

 Note: How to Free Disk Space on Your NAS if You Run Docker.